perone/Pyevolve/docs/source/intro.rst

 Improving Pyevolve performance
 ---------------------------------------------------------------------------
-Pyevolve, at least for the versions <= 0.6 are all written in pure Python, which enables some very useful features and portability, but sometimes weights in performance.
+Pyevolve, at least for the versions <= 0.6, have all modules written in pure Python, which enables some very useful features and portability, but sometimes weights in performance.
 Here are some ways users and developers uses to increase the performance of Pyevolve: